The panel is divided into four sub-panels. The PC VR panel displays based on selection:

 1. Calibration Button

-General calibration requires three poses: A-Pose, S-Pose, and T-Pose.
-For details on the key points and calibration, please refer here
+General calibration requires posing in three postures: A-Pose, S-Pose, T-Pose.
+For details on motion essentials and calibration, please refer here.

 2. Advanced Calibration Button